 Telephony Manager: Manages all voice calls.
 We use telephony manager if we want to access voice calls in our application.

 Location Manager: Location management, using GPS or cell tower

 Resource Manager: Manage the various types of resources we use in our Application

 Applications are the top layer in the Android architecture and this is where our applications are gonna fit into.
 Several standard applications comes pre-installed with every device, such as:

 - Web browser

 As a developer we are able to write an app which replace any existing system app.
 That is, you are not limited in accessing any particular feature.
 You are practically limitless and can whatever you want to do with the android (as long as the users of your app permits it).
 Thus Android is opening endless opportunities to the developer.

 ⇐Back to The Index of Android Development Tutorial

 Stay tuned to EazyTutz for all future updates.

-Did this article about Android Architecture help you? or did I miss any important point?
+Did this tutorial on Android Architecture help you? or did I miss any important point?
 What do you think?
-Suggestions, queries, feedback, criticism or whatever.
+Suggestions, queries, criticism or whatever.
 I’d love to hear from you.
 Please add a comment below.